 Impulsivity and Reckless Behavior

 Impulsive and reckless behavior is another challenge faced by couples with ADHD.
 The ADHD partner may engage in risk-taking conduct or say hurtful things on impulse, leading to miscommunication and emotional turmoil.
-Such behaviors can create an unstable and unpredictable environment, causing tension and conflict within the relationship.
+Such behaviors can create an unstable and unpredictable environment, causing tension, frustration, and conflict within the relationship.

 Emotional Outbursts and Mood Swings

-Addressing this issue calls for both partners to bolster their communication skills and devise strategies for effective emotional management.
-For the ADHD partner, this might involve seeking professional help in individual therapy to understand their emotions better and develop coping strategies.
+Addressing this issue requires both partners to bolster their communication skills and devise strategies for effective emotional management.
+For the ADHD partner, this might involve seeking professional help in individual therapy to better understand their emotions and develop coping strategies.
 The non-ADHD partner can also benefit from learning techniques to diffuse tense situations and maintain a supportive and empathetic stance during emotional outbursts.

 Communication Strategies for Couples with ADHD